PatKeeler/Formatters/README.md

 in action as they each have pointers to the other.
 They are hosted on Google's appengine.

-* The Sql formatter currently has most of the common SQL commands, select, insert, delete, update, etc., and will format these non-proprietary commands and some functions.
+* The Sql formatter currently has most of the common SQL commands, they are listed in the Nodes.java class, and will format these commands and some functions.
 I've used W3Schools as a guide for the common commands.
 This is a work in process, I'm adding functions, corrections and refactoring when I get the time.

 * The Xml formatter was in response to errors I would get when cutting SOAP messages from logs and trying to run them in SoapUI.
-It's a simple solution, replace all white space occurances with one space and pretty print the string.
-SoapUI seems to like this approach.
+It's a simple solution, replace all white space occurances with one space each and pretty print the result.
+SoapUI is happy with this approach.

 http://patsformatters.appspot.com/SqlFormatter.html